 At Goway we believe that a well-informed traveller is a safer traveller.
 With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Samoa vacations.

 Learn about the history and culture of Samoa, the must-try food and drink, and what to pack in your suitcase.
 Read about Samoa's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
+Our globetrotting tips and our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Samoa for yourself.
 Start exploring...book one of our Samoa vacations today!

 Extend Your Stay in the Pacific